echasnovski/pdqr/README.md

   - **P-function** is a cumulative distribution function.
 Created with `new_p()`.
-  - **D-function** is a probability mass function for “fin” type and density function for “infin”.
+  - **D-function** is a probability mass function for “discrete” type and density function for “continuous”.
 Created with `new_d()`.
     Generally speaking, it is a derivative of distribution’s p-function.
   - **Q-function** is a quantile function.
 Created with `new_q()`.
     Inverse of distribution’s p-function.
   - **R-function** is a random generation function.
 Created with